 Christmas day usually starts off with excited children clammering onto your bed to tell you what Santa Claus deposited in a Christmas sack (usually a pillowcase) on the foot of their bed overnight while you feign surprise and try to reach consciousness.

 Breakfast follows but usually the attention span is limited as the kids are hyped and itching to open the presents under the tree.
-Once the presents are unwrapped the pressure is off and they explore their treasures.
+Once the presents are unwrapped the pressure is off while they explore their treasures.

-Theobligitory Board games come out and the family feuds start over Monopoly as siblings and cousins squabble about the rules!
+The obligatory Board games come out and the family feuds start over Monopoly as siblings and cousins squabble about the rules!

-Aussie Christmas lunch
+Christmas lunch – Aussie style